jharris1993/micropython-gigglebot/docs/source/code.rst

 As you can see here, the `Distance Sensor`_ is the same sensor used on the `GoPiGo3`_ and on any DexterIndustries board that we support and that has a Grove port with an `I2C` interface on it.

-Because of this, we've spend lots of energy trying to make the following API of the `Distance Sensor`_ identical to the one in the DI-Sensors documentation :py:class:`di_sensors.distance_sensor.DistanceSensor`, so that the transition from either platform can be as seamless as possible.
+Because of this, we've spend lots of time trying to make the following API of the `Distance Sensor`_ identical to the one in the DI-Sensors documentation :py:class:`di_sensors.distance_sensor.DistanceSensor`, so that the transition from either platform can be as seamless as possible.

 .. automodule:: distance_sensor